Painting Pixels: Lambert Shading from Scratch

 The layout was not harder.
 The shading was.
 Three days for a cosine function.
 I am not a fast programmer.

 Your eye already knows how light works.
 A surface facing the light is bright.
 A surface facing away is dark.
 Angled surfaces are somewhere in between.
 You process this in milliseconds, without thinking, every time you look at a physical object.
-Lambert shading is the math behind that instinct: the brightness at any point on a surface is the cosine of the angle between the surface normal and the direction to the light.
+Lambert shading is the math behind that instinct: the brightness at any point on a surface is proportional to the cosine of the angle between the surface normal (the direction the surface points at that spot) and the direction to the light.

 One rule.
 That is all it takes to make flat rectangles on a screen look like they have physical depth.

-Rather than flat rectangles, each rectangle is modeled as a slightly convex surface, like a seat cushion.
-The center of the rectangle is the highest point.
-The edges are lower.
-The surface normal at any point inside the rectangle is computed from the gradient of this surface, which is a quadratic function of position.
+Rather than flat rectangles, each rectangle is modeled as a slightly convex surface, like a seat cushion: highest in the center, curving down to the edges, the way a contact lens curves away from its peak.
+The surface normal at any point inside the rectangle is computed from the gradient of this cushion shape, a quadratic function of position.

-The implementation requires generating a CGImage pixel by pixel.
+The implementation requires generating a CGImage (Core Graphics’ pixel buffer type) pixel by pixel.

 SwiftUI’s Canvas API uses GraphicsContext commands: fill a path, stroke a line, draw an image.
 These are vector operations.
 There is no per-pixel API.
 If you want to compute the color of each pixel individually based on a mathematical formula, you are on your own.